2baOrNot2ba/iLiSA/README.md

 The package also features special observational modes:

+* **Multi-band BST**:
-* BST-357 - A special BST that allows bands over LBA, HBA-lo and HBA-hi
+  BST data recorded over multiple bands, i.e. LBA, HBA-lo and HBA-hi
+* **SEPTON**:
-* SEPTON - Gives HBA an allsky field-of-view.
+  Gives HBA an allsky field-of-view.
 Data taken in this mode is either SST or XST
+* **Multi-subband XST**:
+  Records XST data in over a sequence of subbands

 Observation using iLiSA are made with science-level python functions which issue the hardware-level commands to the station's Monitoring And Control interface.